EmmaOkafor/alx-pre_course/0x02-git/README.md

-This is the directory about git and git command
+# This is the directory about git and git command all updated